pentestpop/PopMyKali/README.md

 - [terminator](https://gnome-terminator.org/) - a simple to use terminal emulator
 - [wpscan](https://www.kali.org/tools/wpscan/) - scan a target WordPress URL and enumerate any plugins that are installed
 - [wsgidav](https://www.kali.org/tools/wsgidav/)- a generic and extendable WebDAV server

+#### Lately removed
+These have been removed due to changes with bloodhound.
+- [bloodhound](https://www.kali.org/tools/bloodhound/) - for visualizing Active Directory information
+- [neo4j](https://neo4j.com/)- graph and database management, you need it to run BloodHound

 ### GitHub
 - [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings)- a ton of useful payloads.